storybookjs/ember/docs/writing-tests/importing-stories-in-tests.md

 Stories as a practical starting point for UI testing.
 Import stories into tools like [Jest](https://jestjs.io/), [Testing Library](https://testing-library.com/), [Puppeteer](https://pptr.dev/), [Cypress](https://www.cypress.io/), and [Playwright](https://playwright.dev/) to save time and maintenance work.

-## Setup testing addon for your framework
+## Setup the testing addon for your framework

 Storybook has test addons for core frameworks React, Vue (2,3), and Angular.
 This allows you to reuse stories along with all of their mocks, dependencies, and context.